4th Punjab Infantry Regiment: Renumbering as Rifle Regiment

 In 1903, the 5 regiments were renumbered 55 to 59 and afforded the crack status of "Rifle Regiments".
 Each was named after a notable early commanding officer.
 The 4th took the appellation "57th Wilde's Rifles (Frontier Force)" in honour of its gallant commanding officer at the siege of Delhi.

 World War I

 During the First World War, the regiment served on the Western Front in France and Belgium, where they fought in Battles of La Bassée, Messines, Givenchy, Neuve Chapelle, and the Second Battle of Ypres.

 Jemadar Mir Dast was attached to the 57th Wilde's Rifles when he performed the service for which he was awarded the Victoria Cross on 26 April 1915 at Ypres.
+He was injured during the battle and later taken to the Royal Pavilion military hospital in Brighton where he was presented the Victoria Cross.

 From France, the regiment proceeded to German East Africa in 1916, and again distinguished itself in the long and difficult campaign.
 The regiment raised a second battalion in 1918, but it was disbanded soon afterwards.